 Wireless networks are a playground for hackers who can very easily intercept password protection.
 However, by strengthening your router with strong encryption you can secure your business.
 Also, turn off your broadcast function so your network is not visible.
 Technically a hacker can’t hack what they don’t see.

 Has old data been disposed of properly?

 Old and redundant digital data needs to be appropriately disposed of.
 This means that all old storage should have its contents scrubbed so that private data isn’t retrieved at a future time.
-Reinstalling your operating system, deleting and reformatting your hard drive is not enough because data can always be retrieved with simple tools.
-Rather, your IT professional needs to over write your data many times so that it can never be recovered.
+Reinstalling your operating system, and deleting and reformatting your hard drive is not enough because data can always be retrieved with simple tools.
+Rather, your IT professional needs to overwrite your data many times so that it can never be recovered.

 The bottom line

 While a DIY website feels like a simple choice for a busy business owner, skimping here can have serious consequences down the line.
 A cyber breach of your website can impact your entire business resulting in downtime and huge expenses.
 As there is no quick fix for securing your website and company data, your website and company security needs to be implemented in layers.
 While this may feel like a pricey endeavour, not doing it has much pricier consequences.
-Remember that a Merchant Capital Cash Advance offers funding in less than 48 hours and can bolster your efforts to safeguard your website, so for more information contact Merchant Capital today.
+Remember that a Merchant Capital Cash Advance offers funding in less than 48 hours and can bolster your efforts to safeguard your website, so for more information, contact Merchant Capital today.